openvex/vexctl/README.md

 communicate with users as time progresses.
 An example timeline may look like
 this:

-1. A project becomes aware of `CVE-2022-12345`, associated to on of its components.
+1. A project becomes aware of `CVE-2022-12345`, associated with one of its components.
 2. Developers issue a VEX data file with a status of `under_investigation` to inform their users they are aware of the CVE but are checking what impact it has.
 3. After investigation, the developers determine the CVE has no impact